 General and administrative.
 General and administrative expenses for the year ended December 31, 2009 were \$25.0 million, representing an increase of 18% from \$21.3 million for the year ended December 31, 2008.
-The increase in expense was a result of the need for additional technology, financial positions, professional services, management and administrative facilities required to support a larger student body, participation in federal student aid, expenses associated with being a public company, and an increase in stock-based compensation expense.
+The increase in expense was a result of the need for additional technology, financial positions, professional services, management and administrative facilities required to support a larger student body, participation in federal student aid, and an increase in stock-based compensation expense.
 General and administrative expenses as a percentage of revenues decreased to 16.8% in 2009 from 19.9% in 2008.
 This decrease was primarily due to efficiencies realized through a higher volume of students and the number of staff and expenses increasing at a slower rate than revenue.